Shopify/web-configs/Best practices/Jest.md

 # Jest

+[Jest](https://facebook.github.io/jest/) is a popular testing library for JavaScript that includes a test runner, assertion library, spies, and code coverage.
+We strongly recommend Jest for any type of testing that can be run entirely in Node.
+Jest is the default test framework used by Sewing Kit.

 ## Complementary packages

-We have a number of packages that handle common mocking scenarios:
+We have a number of packages that handle common mocking scenarios that are built specifically for use with Jest:

 * [@shopify/jest-dom-mocks](https://github.com/Shopify/quilt/blob/master/packages/jest-dom-mocks/README.md): mocks for commonly-used browser globals
 * [@shopify/jest-mock-apollo](https://github.com/Shopify/quilt/blob/master/packages/jest-mock-apollo/README.md): a mock Apollo client that supports custom fixtures returned in response to operations